Spinal Tumors

 SPECIALIST.
 NEUROSURGERY DEPARTMENT

-Spinal tumors are classified according to their location:
+Spinal tumours are classified according to their location:

-Intramedullary tumor: these are groups of cells that come from nervous tissue, such as ependymomas or astrocytomas.
-They usually grow in such a way that they deform the spinal cord, causing neurological damage (motor and/or sensory deficits).
+• Intramedullary tumours: these are clusters of cells that originate from nerve tissue, such as ependymomas or astrocytomas.
+They usually grow in such a way that they deform the spinal cord causing neurological damage such as motor and/or sensory deficits.
 Sometimes they form internal cysts.

-A large number of the tumors that appear within the canal can also appear from other tumors located in other parts of the body that release cancer cells that are deposited in the spinal canal (metastasis).
-They can affect the marrow itself or also on an extramedullary level.
+A large number of tumours that arise within the canal may also arise from tumours located elsewhere in the body that release cancer cells that deposit in the spinal canal (metastasis).
+They can affect the medulla itself or also extramedullary.

 A PERSONALIZED MEDICINE